Sodium Metal Reactions with Inorganic and Organic Compounds

 2Na(s) + H2SO4(aq) → Na2SO4(aq) + H2(g)

-Sodium and ammonia gas
+Reaction of Sodium and Ammonia gas

-This is an example to prove ammonia has acidic properties too (ammonia is famous for as a basic gas).
+This is an example to prove ammonia has acidic properties too (ammonia is famous as a basic gas).
 Sodamide (NaNH2) and hydrogen gas are given as products.

 2Na(s) + 2NH3(g) → 2NaNH2(s) + H2(g)

-Sodium and hydrogen sulfide gas
+Reaction of Sodium and Hydrogen sulfide gas

 Hydrogen sulfide (H2S) gas, a very toxic gas reacts with sodium and produce sodium sulfide and emit hydrogen gas.
 So it is clear that, hydrogen sulfide is an acidic gas because hydrogen gas is released.